How To Get Into A Kayak With Bad (Or Stiff) Knees And Start Kayaking

 So we’ve put together this guide to show you how to get into a yak even if your knees aren’t quite in the same shape as they used to be.

-How To Get Into A Kayak With Bad Knees
+How To Get Out Of A Kayak With Bad Knees (kayak exit for seniors)

 If you have bad knees you may find it easier to get into a sit-on-top kayak rather than a sit-inside.
 A sit-on-top has an open cockpit which can make it easier for most people to get in and out of, compared to an enclosed cockpit on a sit-inside.